 The Early Education Department (EED) uses the California Department of Education’s “Desired Results for Children and Families” framework to support student learning and growth.
 For more information, please see www.cde.ca.gov.
-Phonological Literacy Awareness Screenings and reading assessments are given to 4-year-old or 5-year-old PreK and TK students respectively.
 Additionally, classroom assessments are conducted to support teachers in creating rich educational environments and serve as tools to help parents monitor student growth and progress.

 Since prioritizing early literacy development at every site, the EED has been particularly successful in designing curricula that support meaningful and age-appropriate reading, writing, listening and oral language development, while fostering classroom environments that inspire creativity and curiosity.
-In addition, our Dual Language Learning Program offers space for children who are native or non-native Spanish speakers as well for children who are native or non-native Cantonese speakers.
+In addition, our Dual Language Learning Program offers space for children who are native or non-native speakers of Spanish, Cantonese, or Samoan.
 This program celebrates their diversity and strengthens their language skills in both the home language as well as English.

 The EED embraces the essential principles of early childhood development aligned with the California Preschool Learning Foundations and the “12 Principles of Child Development” of the National Association for the Education of Young Children.
-We design our school programs using four district-approved educational approaches as inspiration:
+We design our school programs using the following district-approved educational approaches as inspiration:

 - The Reggio Emilia Inspired Approach: Developed by teacher Loris Malaguzzi in post-WWII Italy, this approach encourages children to learn personal responsibility, respect and resiliency through self-guided curriculum and a strong collaboration between children, parents and teachers.